 Measures include cutting off a number of Russian and Belarusian banks from the SWIFT payments system through which money is transferred in and out of the country.
 This has led to difficulties in paying healthcare suppliers.

-Other sanctions include a ban on doing business with some state-owned organisations, and the EU has also proposed to ban all Russian oil imports by the end of 2022.
+Other sanctions include a ban on doing business with some state-owned organisations, and the EU ban on Russian crude oil which came into force on 5 December 2022.
+Russian petroleum products will be banned from 5 February 2023.

 Several insurers and insurance brokers have suspended business and/or stopped renewals in Russia.